uva-responsibleai/fall-24/safety/mar-25.md

 ![](./images/ChatGPTEthicsWarning.PNG)

 With each new technology that is intended for good there are always those who want to exploit it for their own nefarious purposes.
 Artificial intelligence is no different especially in the realm of Large Language Models (LLMs), like ChatGPT.
 Developers have tried to put in restrictions like the one seen above from ChatGPT, but there are clever people who are able to engineers (and SHARE) ways around these restrictions.
 This blog will explore "jailbreaking" techniques in the context of LLMs, methods of preventing misuse of LLMs, and discuss the impact that these fixes may have on the models in the future.
-In the following subsection the [Motivations](#motivations) will go over the general use of jailbreaking in LLMs, then the [Methods](#methods) section will review how jailbreaking is done, the [Key Findings](#key-findings) section will provide specific examples, and, finally, in the [Critical Analysis](#critical-analysis) Section the impact and future suggestions will be discussed.
+In the following subsection the [Motivations](#motivations) will go over the general use of jailbreaking in LLMs, then the [Methods](#methods) section will review how jailbreaking is done, the [Key Findings](#key-findings) section will provide specific examples and explain the spread of toxic prompts, and, finally, in the [Critical Analysis](#critical-analysis) Section the impact and future suggestions will be discussed.

 ## Motivations
 <!-- Background information -->

 Large Language Models (LLMs) and Visual Language Models (VLMs) are artificial intelligence programs that take user input and output a helpful answer for the given questions.
 When an adversary decides to attack the model they can bypass the aforementioned censorship by using carefully crafted statements to trick the model.
 This practice is called "jailbreaking".
 Jailbreaking can come in multiple forms in the context of LLMs.
 The two main forms that will be discussed are [textual](#textual-attacks) and [multimodal jailbreaking](#multimodal-attacks).

 These toxic prompts are engineered by adversaries that want to abuse the LLMs and then spread through the internet on sites like Reddit or Discord.
-By the time the developers can design a system that counteracts these prompts the adversaries can already design a new one.
+This, like many aspects of technology, acts like the two faced god Janus where one group, developers, work to censor these inputs and outputs while the other group, we will call them "adversaries", works to circumvent the rules.
 Now the question is "why should users, general public, developers, or companies care?".
-The reason is twofold: (1) users should care because these prompts can be used to construct convincing phishing scams, codes for worms and malware, or used for other negative means and (2) companies who allow this use would be showing neglegence which could effect their reputations.
+The reason is twofold: (1) users should care because these prompts can be used to construct convincing phishing scams, codes for worms and malware, or used for other negative means that can effect you or your loved ones and (2) companies who allow this use would be showing neglegence which could effect their reputations.
 By circumventing the boundaries that have put in place for the LLM many bad actors could have access to a very powerful tool.

 # Methods